 Study the Past and Shape the Future as a History Major at SNHU

 As a history major at Southern New Hampshire University, you'll gain a broad foundation in United States history and Western civilization, mostly through primary sources.
 Then, with the help of your advisor, you'll go on to design your own history degree incorporating coursework from throughout the university.
-Choose a general track based in United States, European or world studies, or organize your Bachelor of Arts in History around a specific theme, such as religious, African-American, political, social, intellectual or economic topics, to name a few.
+Choose a concentration in American, European or Military history, or organize your Bachelor of Arts in History around a specific theme, such as religious, African-American, political, social, intellectual or economic topics, to name a few.
 SNHU's history major is designed to be comprehensive and flexible, so you can tailor your degree to your areas of interest.

 See Yourself Succeed in History